Chios Travel Information

 If you visit the mastic villages during that period you will feel the warmth of the people prevailing in every corner of the village.

 After all, isn't this the real magic of mastic?

 The Chian ouzo was produced in early times and played a primary role in the Chians’ social lives.
-Originally, it was considered an alcoholic beverage for men, however, throughout the course of time, it was served during special occasions, such as welcoming guest, bidding farewell as well as an aperitif prior to serving dinner.
+Originally, it was considered an alcoholic beverage for men, however, throughout the course of time, it was served during special occasions, such as welcoming guests, bidding farewell as well as an aperitif prior to serving dinner.
 Seafood traditionally accompanies ouzo, thus, creating a strong and delightful combination.

 The island of Chios, known as the cradle of spices and aromas, produces a variety of soft and smooth ouzo, which depends on the recipe used.
-The traditional ingredients include “glykanissos” (aniseed) combined with “maratho” (fennel), “koliandro” (cilantro) and the unique mastic.
+The traditional ingredients include “glykanissos” (aniseed) combined with “maratho” (fennel), “koliandro” (cilantro), and the unique mastic.